 These 5 things can be done/talked about in the first 10 minutes of arriving at the beach and can save a child’s life.

 6. SUNSCREEN!
-I try to always remember to put it on my children before we even get down to the beach, but if you don’t that’s okay.
+I try to remember to put it on my children before we even get down to the beach, but if you forget that’s okay.
 Just make sure you put it on before the children run off to play.
-Also you should apply it every 2 hours, yes even the waterproof.
+Also, you should apply it every 2 hours, yes even the waterproof.
 No spray cans please, they aren’t good for your children or the environment.
 It’s better to lather them up with a lotion.
-The sun is hot and sunburn hurts.
+The sun is hot, and sunburn hurts.
 Not to mention it’s terrible for their skin.
 Our top choices are Homemade Natural Sunscreen (recipe coming soon).

 7. I vote for bright colored rashguards.
 Boys and girls can rock cool looking rashguards.
 It gives their skin extra protection.
 The brighter colors are easier to spot in the ocean, therefore safer.
 In case you don’t know what I’m talking about, rashguards are the shirts made for water, they dry quick and keep the sun away.
-They also guard your body while boogy boarding or surfboarding.
-We are loving Sun Smarties and Tuga Kids.
+They also guard your body while boogie boarding or surfboarding.

 9. Bring lots of water, keeping yourself and the children hydrated is so important.